-We have gathered important information about Mastodon that might make you think about signing up for a new account (or not.)
+We have gathered some important information about Mastodon that might just make you sign up for a new account!

 If you’re familiar with Twitter, you’ll find that Mastodon’s user interface looks similar.
 But, as you use it more, you’ll notice some important differences in how things work behind the scenes.

 On Mastodon, you can reply, share (called “boost”), or like (“favorites”) other users’ posts, just like on other platforms.
 However, there are some unique aspects.